ptasz3k/Kimbus/README.md

 ### Custom function support

-To add custom function support for client TODO: write
+To add custom function support for client create your own `CustomMbMaster` class deriving from `MbMaster`.

-To add custom function support for server simply add entry to the `MbTcpSlave.UserFunctions` dictionary.
+To add custom function support for server add entry to the `MbTcpSlave.UserFunctions` dictionary.

+### Custom transport support for master

+It is fairly easy to implement custom transport (eg. synchronous TCP or RTU) for master/client class by creating new transport implementing `IMbTransport` interface.